 Grocery Stocker Salary

 Grocery Stockers in the United States pull down an average of $9.78 per hour.
 The income range spans the entire spectrum between $7.96 per hour and $13.56.
 Compensation for this group is mainly affected by career length, but the particular city and the specific company are influential factors as well.
 The vast majority (84 percent) of Grocery Stockers who answered the questionnaire are male.
 Most workers in this position report moderate levels of job satisfaction.
 Health benefits are not claimed by all — approximately one-half lack any form of coverage — but approximately half have medical insurance, and more than a third have dental, too.
+This report is based on responses to the PayScale salary survey.

 Job Description for Grocery Stocker